Are you buying a house with damp?

 How serious is damp in a house?

-Bricks, mortar or sandstone, being porous materials, draw water naturally from the ground (moisture) and absorb it.
+Bricks, mortar or sandstone, being porous materials, draw water naturally from the ground (moisture) and absorb excess moisture from it.
 Builders use damp proofing to protect against this by building in a non-porous layer of material that separates the bricks/mortar/sandstone from the ground, stopping the water from being absorbed.

 Problems occur when this damp proofing either isn't present or has become damaged.
 This is made worse because if you're buying a house with damp, the signs of damp rising may not appear for a few years.